rust-lang/rust/src/librustc/README.md

 - obligation -- something that must be proven by the trait system; see `librustc/traits`.
 - local crate -- the crate currently being compiled.
-- node-id or `NodeId` -- an index identifying a particular node in the AST or HIR; gradually being phased out.
+- node-id or `NodeId` -- an index identifying a particular node in the AST or HIR; gradually being phased out and replaced with `HirId`.
 - query -- perhaps some sub-computation during compilation; see `librustc/maps`.
 - provider -- the function that executes a query; see `librustc/maps`.
 - sess -- the **compiler session**, which stores global data used throughout compilation